 But there’s really little to quibble about here.
 You can benefit from 24/7 support with one hour email response and Squarespace live chat.
 It would just be good if they had 24/7 phone support like GoDaddy.

 Some stylish websites, but that’s about it

-Squarespace is ideal if you want to pour your heart and soul into your website – less so, if you’re a busy business owner who cares more about building a successful website that a pretty one.
+Squarespace is ideal if you want to pour your heart and soul into your website – less so, if you’re a busy business owner who cares more about building a successful website than a pretty one.

-If you want style with more value for money, you might like to check out Wix website builder review here.
+If you want style with more value for money, you might like to check out our Wix website builder review here.